 Before completing the application form, applicants are advised to read carefully the call for proposals and the accompanying documents.

 DG INTE plans to organise a webinar on Monday 4 May 2015, 17h (Brussels' time) during which participants will have the opportunity to ask questions related to the call for proposals.
 If you are interested in participating in this webinar, please register by 29 April 2015 at the latest by sending an e-mail to firstname.lastname@example.org.
 Only registered participants will be authorised to join the discussion.

 The recording of the webinar is available at https://ep-wacs.adobeconnect.com/p96royohmg6/

 No call for proposals is currently open in the area of communication.

 Under the Financial Regulation applicable to the general budget of the European Union, the award of grants is governed by the principle of transparency, which means inter alia that there must be ex post publication.

-Article 169 of the Financial Regulation Implementing Rules, which still applies to grants awarded in 2012 but has been superseded by new Articles 21 and 191 in the Rules of Application for grants awarded from 2013 onwards, stipulates that ‘All grants awarded in the course of a financial year, except scholarships paid to natural persons, shall be published’ on ‘the internet site of the Community institution concerned during the first half of the year following the closure of the budget year in respect of which they were awarded.’
+Articles 21 and 191 of the Rules of Application for grants stipulate that ‘All grants awarded in the course of a financial year, except scholarships paid to natural persons, shall be published’ on ‘the internet site of the Community institution concerned during the first half of the year following the closure of the budget year in respect of which they were awarded.’